Tonghak: History

-Choe Je-u
+Ch'oe Cheu

-Choe Je-u's treatise argued a return to the Confucian understanding of Heaven, with emphasis on self-cultivation and improving one's nature.
+Ch'oe Cheu's treatise argued a return to the Confucian understanding of Heaven, with emphasis on self-cultivation and improving one's nature.
 As Choe wrote, the Way of Heaven was within one's own mind, and so by improving one's nature, one also attained the Way of Heaven.

-Donghak was not accompanied by a specific agenda or systematic doctrine.
+Tonghak was not accompanied by a specific agenda or systematic doctrine.
 Choe believed in improvising as events occurred.
 He had no practical plans or visions of how one would go about establishing a paradise on Earth, let alone what paradise meant except that all people were equal.
-Nevertheless, Choe's advocacy of democracy, human rights and Korean nationalism struck a chord among the peasant guerrillas and Donghak spread across Korea rapidly.
+Nevertheless, Choe's advocacy of democracy, human rights and Korean nationalism struck a chord among the peasant guerrillas and Tonghak spread across Korea rapidly.
 Progressive revolutionaries waded in and organized the peasants into a cohesive fighting unit.